GBlanch/BeautifulSoup-and-Pyrthon-for-Web-Scraping/readme.md

 Please notice the omision of the 1st position -`$` symbol- of each string in the for-loop by means of the indexing `[1:]`.
 We could have used the `.strip()` method to achieve this end as well.

-Moving foward, and as we saw before, the type of each string in this list is still a string, therefore we ought to cast them into a numeric value.
+Moving foward, and as we saw before, the type of each element within the list is still a string, therefore we ought to cast them into a numeric value.
 We will utilize the function `to_numeric` to attain this:

 ![image](https://github.com/GBlanch/BeautifulSoup-and-Python-for-Web-Scraping/assets/136500426/afb4f755-0f3b-4d4a-bb1e-a5a2269f569b)